AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 Minimizing the scope reduces the timeline.

-For example, a steakholder may ask for a way to automate emailing data in a web app.
+For example, a stakeholder may ask for a way to automate emailing data in a web app.
 You flush out that the underlying problem is quickly sharing data.
 So you design a Cascade to ensure your UI's URLs are unique and shareable and add a Share button to your screens.
 The spec is detailed, the feature itself is far smaller than requested.

 It turns out that LLMs do a decent job of identifying these kind of alternative solutions if you give them the complete context of a feature request.
 You should use AI to  brainstorm and help you minimize the amount of code needed for a solution.
 It may dramatically improve your velocity.